omicsEye/omePath/README.md

 ``fdr_threshold``: a threshold used to visualize only pathways with enrichment q-value (FDR) less or equal to it, and the default is NA.
 If the value is not NA then overwrites the ``pval_threshold`` condition.

 [[/img/enrichment_rank_based_plot.png|alt=Enrichment Plot]]

+## Example of Real world applications ##

+### Dyanmic of omics in pregenancy ###

+**Application 1**: longitudinal study of the vaginal, gut, and oral microbiomes in 292 samples from 10 subjects sampled every three weeks throughout pregnancy.

+Data ref: Goltsman, D.S.A., Sun, C.L. and Proctor, D.M., Metagenomic analysis with strain-level resolution reveals fine-scale variation in the human pregnancy microbiome. bioRxiv.
+2018

 ## Troubleshooting ##